 Discharged: March 8, 1946

 Unit: Company B, 704th Tank Destroyer Battalion, 4th Armored Division, 3rd Army

 Commendations: Purple Heart with three oak leaf clusters, Presidential Unit Citation, European African Middle Eastern Campaign Ribbon with five stars: Normandy, Northern France, Rhineland, Ardennes and Central European Campaign, World War II Victory Medal, Good Conduct Medal.

 Married: Rosemary Adinolfi

-This story was first published in the Charlotte Sun newspaper, Port Charlotte, Florida and is republished with permission.
+This story was first published in the Charlotte Sun newspaper, Port Charlotte, Florida on Friday, December 27, 2002 and is republished with permission.

 All rights reserved.
 This copyrighted material may not be republished without permission.
 Links are encouraged.

 Click here to view the War Tales fan page on FaceBook.

 John Jos.
 Beck, Jr., of Punta Gorda, FL passed away on his 95th birthday January 16, 2016.
 He was the son of Edna and John Beck, Sr., born January 16, 1921 and raised in Ridgewood Queens, N.Y.